 Physical education provides opportunities for the children to be:

 At Broughton Infant School we believe that physical education develops pupils’ physical competence and confidence.
 Our PE sessions are held by class teachers as well a weekly class session with a coach from Hercules Sports.
 We also have a Zumba teacher who rotates her teaching with one class over each half term.
 In these sessions the children experience dancing and music that comes from many different countries: a very cross curricular, energetic session!
 We also run Yoga classes for our children to help with their well-being.
 We also celebrate children’s out of school sporting achievements in our regular weekly assembly.

 The government is providing additional funding of £150 million per annum to improve provision of physical education (PE) and sport in primary schools.
 This funding - provided jointly by the Department for Education, Health and Culture, Media and Sport - will be allocated to primary school head teachers.
 This funding is ring-fenced and, therefore, can only be spent on provision of PE and sport in schools.

-To see how we at Broughton Infant have spent and plan to spend our budget for 2017-18 please see the Statement below.
+To see how we at Broughton Infant have spent and plan to spend our budget for the current academic year please see the Statement below.